 Jacoby & Meyers became the most familiar full-service consumer law firm in the U.S. because for more than 45 years we have focused on each person’s legal issues one at a time.
 We’re never too big or too busy to handle your legal issues quickly and personally.
 We’re here to answer your questions, calm your fears, handle your legal matters and lead your fight for the justice you deserve.

 Jacoby & Meyers is dedicated to making sure that quality legal representation is available for everyone – not just the wealthy.
 No matter what kind of legal issue you’re facing, Jacoby & Meyers has the experience, the resources and the determination to handle your legal problems.
 Our mission is “to protect the rights of average citizens and provide full legal services to the public consumer.”
 We represent people, not big corporations and insurance companies.

 The legal system can be intimidating, but we know how it works, and we’ll use that knowledge to your advantage.
 Our whole approach to how we do business is centered around you.
 We’ve pioneered ways of making legal services more convenient and more affordable for everyone.

 The firm’s tradition as a leader in revolutionizing the legal status quo continues today.
-The firm has created the websites DangerousDrugs.com and PersonalInjury.com to answer questions that consumers may have about how they may be affected by drug side effects and injuries from accidents.
+The firm has created the website DangerousDrugs.com to answer questions that consumers may have about how they may be affected by drug side effects.
 Jacoby & Meyers is also working on other ways to make getting information and advice from attorneys easier and more convenient than ever before.